NBA Finals: Boston Celtics storm back in fourth quarter to shock Golden State Warriors in series opener

 The series is now fascinatingly poised heading into Game 2 this weekend with the pressure now very much on Golden State to respond.

-The NBA Finals (TV listings here) continues on Sky Sports this week, subscribe to watch the live action.
+The NBA Finals (TV listings here) continue on Sky Sports this week, subscribe to watch the live action.